juicysuii/Henini-Afcon/README.md

 + **Safety Tips** : Receive valuable safety tips and guidance to ensure a secure and hassle-free travel experience.
 ***Future Upgrades***: The project is designed to be scalable and can be extended to cover other events, such as the FIFA World Cup 2030, or any future events hosted by Morocco.

+## APIs Used
+HENINI AFCON utilizes the following APIs to provide accurate and up-to-date information:

++ Google Directions API: This API is used to calculate and provide directions between locations, ensuring that users have the best routes and transportation options for their travels.
++ Google Geocoding API: This API is used to convert addresses into geographic coordinates, which are essential for mapping and location-based services within the chatbot.

 ## How to Use

 1. **Initial Questions** : When you first interact with HENINI AFCON, you'll be asked a series of questions to personalize your experience.
 These questions may include: